-If you enroll in most Medicare Advantage Plans, you will automatically be disenrolled from the Iron Road Healthcare Medicare Part D Prescription Drug Plan when your new plan's coverage begins.
-You will also be disenrolled from the Iron Road Healthcare HCPP Part B & Medicare Part A & B Secondary Plan.
+If you enroll in most individual market Medicare Advantage Plans, you will automatically be disenrolled from the Iron Road Healthcare Medicare Part D Prescription Drug Plan when your new plan's coverage begins.
+You will also be disenrolled from the Iron Road Healthcare Employer Group Medicare Advantage Plan.
 If you do not want to keep our plan, you can choose to enroll in another Medicare Prescription Drug Plan or drop Medicare prescription drug coverage.

-Note: If you disensel from a Medicare Prescription Drug Plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from a Medicare Prescription Drug Plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
 "Creditable" drug coverage is drug coverage that meets Medicare's minimum standard prescription drug coverage.